Labour productivity, hourly compensation and unit labour cost

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact us" to request a format other than those available.

 [an error occurred while processing this directive]

-The labour productivity of Canadian businesses rose 0.7% in the fourth quarter, similar to the gain observed in the third quarter (+0.6%).
+The labour productivity of Canadian businesses rose 0.5% in the fourth quarter, after advancing 0.4% the previous quarter.

 Definitions, data sources and methods: survey number 5042.

-Additional tables and links to other releases from the national accounts can be found in the fourth quarter 2011 issue of Canadian Economic Accounts Quarterly Review, Vol. 10, no. 4 (13-010-X, free), available from the Key resource module of our website under Publications.
-This publication will be updated on March 15, at the time of the release of the national balance sheet accounts.
+Additional tables and links to other releases from the national accounts can be found in the fourth quarter 2010 issue of Canadian Economic Accounts Quarterly Review, Vol. 9, no. 4 (13-010-X, free).
+This publication is now available from the Key resource module of our website under Publications.

 - Date modified: